How to Write and Publish Clinical Research

 If you have no research experience, start with a case report.
 Volunteer to write an article about an interesting case you saw in the operating room or clinic.
 It’s much easier and more rewarding to write about patients you have experience with, and case reports are a great way to demonstrate your writing ability to more senior authors.

-Pro tip: Try to figure out as much as you can independently, using published reports as blueprints before asking for help.
+Pro tip: Try to figure out as much as you can independently by using published reports as blueprints before asking for help.
 Nevertheless, don’t be afraid to seek guidance when you need it!
 If you approach a mentor with a problem, come prepared with 2-3 realistic solutions or examples of how you tried to figure it out on your own.

 Before you begin, ask your mentor where they would like to submit the completed work.
 Each journal has specific standards, styles, and submission criteria.
 For guidance, look to papers previously published in that journal.